isabella232/mobile-services.pt-BR/help/universal-windows/analytics/analytics.md

 >[!TIP]
 >
 >A Adobe reserva o namespace `a.`.
-Além dessa restrição, as variáveis de dados de contexto só precisam ser únicas na empresa de logon para evitar colisões.
+Other than this restriction, context data variables just need to be unique in your login company to avoid collisions.

 ## Products variable {#section_AFBA36F3718C44D29AF81B9E1056A1B4}

-Para definir *`products`* no SDK móvel, é necessário usar uma sintaxe especial.
-Para obter mais informações, consulte [Variável products](/help/universal-windows/analytics/products.md).
+Para configurar *`products`* no SDK móvel, é necessário usar uma sintaxe especial.
+Para obter mais informações, consulte Variável [](/help/universal-windows/analytics/products.md)de produtos.

 ## (Optional) Enable offline tracking {#section_955B2A03EB854742BDFC4A0A3C287009}

 To store hits when the device is offline, you can enable offline tracking in the [SDK methods](/help/universal-windows/c-configuration/methods.md) file.
-Preste muita atenção aos requisitos de carimbo de data e hora descritos na referência do arquivo de configuração antes de habilitar o rastreamento offline.
+Pay close attention to the timestamp requirements described in the config file reference before you enable offline tracking.

 ## Geo-location and points of interest {#section_BAD34A8DD013454DB355121316BD7FD4}